 This extra seat can fold away giving more cargo area.
 With the back seat also folded down this gave a total of 91.3 cu. ft. of space.

 Somewhat rarely, this area is in remarkable condition.
 It doesn’t look like much junk was hauled around in this beauty.
+It is show here with the 3rd row seating in the upright position.
+I’m sure that some of our readers remember sitting in a seat like this when they were younger.

 It’s always nice to see a survivor car and none more so than a classic station wagon.
 These cars tended to have a much harder life which makes the old ones so much more special.